 Municipal Health Service Amsterdam

-Based on literature and analysis of mortality figures, Dr. Russell Newcombe concluded that methadone programmes as a form of harm-reduction possibly cause more victims than they prevent.
+Based on literature and analysis of mortality figures, Dr. Russell Newcombe concluded that methadone programs as a form of harm-reduction possibly cause more victims than they prevent.
 We have doubts whether the conclusion about methadone is fully justified.
 Looking at the mentioned literature gives a one-sided view at the problem.
 Moreover, the conclusions drawn are beyond those justified by the results of the analyses.
 Several points of debate come to mind:

-Methadone is not an innocent substance; 'one's methadone maintenance dose is another's poison' (2).
+Methadone is not an innocent substance; ‘one’s methadone maintenance dose is another’s poison’ (2).
 A regular user of opiates develops a certain tolerance.
 Therefore, it is possible that a tolerant person can function normally with dosages which can be fatal to a non-tolerant person.
-Also, methadone dosage in the case of first entry to the programme has to be evaluated carefully.
+Also, methadone dosage in the case of first entry to the program has to be evaluated carefully.
 It is wise to begin with a low dosage that has to be increased slowly in the course of weeks or even months.
-At entry to the programme it has to be carefully evaluated whether a patient has a clear and unambiguous heroin dependence.
-In methadone maintenance programmes, methadone is dispensed to tolerant persons, moreover, this tolerance remains high because of daily use of methadone.
-Therefore, it is not surprising that deaths at the King's College Hospital caused by methadone were not those of participants of a methadone maintenance programme but were those of 'recreational' users of illicit methadone.
+At entry to the program it has to be carefully evaluated whether a patient has a clear and unambiguous heroin dependence.
+In methadone maintenance programs, methadone is dispensed to tolerant persons, moreover, this tolerance remains high because of daily use of methadone.
+Therefore, it is not surprising that deaths at the King’s College Hospital caused by methadone were not those of participants of a methadone maintenance program but were those of ‘recreational’ users of illicit methadone.

 In cases where more than one drug is used, the drug responsible for death due to overdose is difficult to establish.
 Moreover, the same drug prescribed by physicians can also be bought on the street.
 In seventy percent of the deaths due to overdose studied in Glasgow and Edinburgh a combination of different drugs was found (3).